 Metadata tagging is typically done by teams who manage an archive of content, using some sort of asset management system or solution.
 Anyone who has a lot of assets stored needs metadata tagging to quickly find and surface content.
 This is especially true for video content.

-There’s a reason that global metadata management tools market size is projected to reach 36.44 billion by 2030, growing at a CAGR of 20.9%.
-89% of businesses use video marketing with 93% of marketers considering video a crucial part of their overall strategy.
-And this year, it’s estimated that video will account for 82% of all internet traffic.
+In fact, 89 % of businesses use video as a marketing tool with 93 % of video marketers consider video an important part of their overall strategy.
+It’s no surprise that global metadata management tools market size is projected to reach 36.44 billion by 2030, growing at a CAGR of 20.9%.
+It’s also estimated that video accounts for 82% of all internet traffic.
 Managing video with metadata tagging is now an imperative.

 Companies that have large video files, particularly if they are a studio or a production company, need the ability to know what is contained within lengthy run-time files.
 A two-and-a-half-hour movie has many scenes that need to be documented with metadata so that they can extract moments for promotional purposes or determine where third-party approvals are needed to use the content.